PLPAcademy/day-3-assignment-Mark-Tevin/README.md

 C) dart --verify
 D) dart --version

+dart --version.
+This command displays the installed Dart version, confirming that Dart is properly installed on your system.

 3. What is the next step after downloading and extracting the Flutter SDK on Linux?